Key takeaways

 FAQs

-In February, CPI increased 2.4% over the past 12 months, and prices rose 0.3% for the month.1 Those figures reflect the average change in prices across a broad basket of goods and services.
-Inflation can still feel uneven because housing, food, and energy prices can move differently than the overall average.
+In March 2026, CPI increased 3.3% over the prior 12 months and rose 0.9% for the month.
+1 Those figures reflect the average change in prices across a broad basket of goods and services.
+Inflation can still feel uneven because housing, food, and energy prices do not always move in the same direction as the overall average.

 Why does “core” inflation matter?

-Core inflation removes food and energy because those prices can jump up or down quickly from month to month.
-In February, core CPI rose 0.2% for the month and increased 2.5% from a year earlier, which helps show that underlying inflation pressure remains.1 Core measures can be useful because they often provide a clearer signal about whether inflation is easing in the parts of the economy that move more slowly
+Core inflation removes food and energy because those prices can move sharply from month to month.
+In March, core CPI rose 0.2% for the month and 2.6% from a year earlier, which showed that underlying inflation pressure was still present.
+1 Core measures can help investors see whether inflation is easing in the parts of the economy that tend to move more slowly.

 Why does the Fed focus on PCE inflation instead of CPI?

-The Federal Reserve has said it targets 2% inflation as measured by the Personal Consumption Expenditures (PCE) price index over time.
-PCE can better reflect how consumers shift what they buy when prices change, and it covers a broader set of spending categories.
-That is why PCE inflation often carries more weight when investors think about the path of interest rates.
+The Federal Reserve has said it targets 2% inflation over time as measured by the Personal Consumption Expenditures price index.
+PCE can better reflect how consumers change what they buy when prices move, and it covers a broader set of spending categories.
+That is why PCE often carries more weight when investors think about the path of interest rates.

 Explore more